openzipkin/brave/flume-zipkin-metrics-sink/README.md

 # flume-zipkin-metrics-sink #

+Latest release available in Maven central: 2.1.0 You normally don't have to include this in a project through Maven but can download the flume distribution jar from [here](http://search.maven.org/#search%7Cga%7C1%7Cflume-zipkin-metrics-sink) to add it to the Flume Agent class path.

 [Flume](http://flume.apache.org) Sink implementation that gets annotations with duration from spans.
 The annotations with duration are application specific and used to measure performance of parts of your code.